LumitoLuma/ProgramOverflow/README.md

 1.  `git clone` the repository or download it using download button.

 2. Use `MSBuild` to build the repository.
-If you use the `MSBuild` that is included in .NET framework 4.0 or above, you'll just to run:
+You'll just to run:

     ```batch
     msbuild /m /p:Configuration=Release /p:Platform="Any CPU"
     ```
-    to compile ProgramOverflow.
+    to compile Program Overflow.

 3. Check the bin\Debug or Release folder and search for Program Overflow executable.